fangxuyi/qr_codebase/README.md

-# alpha backtesting framework with A Share snapshots
+an alpha backtesting framework with A Share snapshots